evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 90.0 kWh and a net usable capacity of 86.4 kWh, providing a 3.6 kWh buffer (4.0%) for battery protection.
 Operating at a nominal voltage of 640 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
+The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 400 km (249 miles), with an energy consumption rate of 21.6 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.